 Where do I get the ADMX templates?

-You can find them on the download page in the SPR Support:
+You can find them on the download page in the SPR support page:

-Once the files are in place locally, we recommend that you copy them to the ADMX Central Store on your AD’s SYSVOL share.
+Once the templates are downloaded and extracted locally, we recommend that you copy them to the ADMX Central Store on your AD’s SYSVOL share.
 This will make them available from any admins Group Policy Management Console.
 You would copy the files to the following locations:

 What Customizations can I make?